In this section

 For new students

-- A number of 50% and 33% fee waivers* will be awarded to students applying to the following MA programmes:
+A limited number of 30% fee waivers* will be awarded to students applying to the following MA programmes:

-- MA in Literary Studies (pathways in: American Literature and Culture; Caribbean Literature and Its Diasporas; Comparative Literature and Criticism; Modern Literary Theory; Modern Literature; Romantic and Victorian Literature and Culture; Shakespeare; Early & Modern)
+- MA in Literary Studies (pathways in: American Literature and Culture; Caribbean Literature and Its Diasporas; Comparative Literature and Criticism; Critical Theory; Modern Literature; Romantic and Victorian Literature and Culture; Shakespeare; Early & Modern)

 - MA in Multilingualism, Linguistics and Education